 We’ve been asked what it takes to open a distillery countless times and usually there are follow up questions, so we’re going to go ahead and answer some of the most common:

-What do I have to take to become a master distiller?
+What does it take to become a master distiller?